 Best Days To Post On Twitter

-Just like all social media platforms, there will be certain days that you will see more engagement on your Twitter posts.
+Like all social media platforms, there will be certain days that you will see more engagement on your Twitter posts.

 Again just like we mentioned earlier, you might see different results than Brian.